FIWARE/catalogue/README.md

     data routing, transformation, and system mediation logic and also offers an intuitive graphical interface

-Further information about the Generic Enablers supporting [Core Context Management](./core)
+Further information can be found on dedicated pages linked to [Core Context Management](./core)

 ### Interface with IoT, Robots and Third-Party Systems